 This is NOT a self-paced course.
-Students are expected to make contact with the instructor each week by submitting assignments, posting to the Discussion Board, and/or asking questions.
+Students are expected to attend all lecture and lab sessions.
+Additionally, the student will make contact with the instructor each week by submitting assignments by email, posting to the Discussion Board, and taking practice quizzes.
 Students that neglect to log in to Blackboard and/or submit assignments each week are setting themselves up for failure.
 Please understand it is your duty as a student to log into Blackboard at least 5 days per week with a gap of no more than 24 hours spent away from the course.
-Students failing to log in to the course for three consecutive days will receive a 'Starfish' notification for their absence.
+Students failing to log in to the course for three consecutive days will receive a notification email for their absence.
 These alerts are automatically generated and sent to me as well.